XaviACLM/XaviACLM.github.io/_posts/2025-06-28-lang-projects.md

 A script to transfer scheduling data between different Anki decks.
 Not really user-friendly at all but extremely useful about once a year or so.
 On [GitHub](https://github.com/XaviACLM/Anki-sched-transfer).

-### Tatoebator
+### Tansō

 In-development but already usable Anki addon.
-Maintains a database of 20M+ Japanese example sentences, is capable of automatically finding the relevant ones to add to your flashcards.
-On [GitHub](https://github.com/XaviACLM/tatoebator).
+Maintains a database of 20M+ Japanese example sentences, is capable of automatically finding the relevant examples to add to your flashcards.
+On [GitHub](https://github.com/XaviACLM/tanso).